Rob Henry (American football)

-Robert Wayne Henry, III (born January 26, 1990) is a former American football safety.
-He previously played safety and quarterback for the Purdue Boilermakers.
+Robert Wayne Henry, III (born January 26, 1990) is an American former football player.
+He previously played quarterback and safety for the Purdue Boilermakers.

 Henry attended Trinity Catholic High School in Ocala, Florida, where he played both football and baseball, and competed in track & field.
 Henry led Trinity Catholic to two conference championships and a runner-up in the 2B State Championship game.
 He ended his high school football career with over 4,300 total yards and 39 touchdowns.
 After his senior season, he moved on to Purdue University where he redshirted in 2009.

 In his first collegiate appearance, Henry ran for 16-yards against Notre Dame.
 He would later assume the starting quarterback position after an injury to Robert Marve.
-His first career start was against Northwestern, which saw him lead the Boilermakers to a 20–17 win on the road lead by his career high, 132 yards rushing.
+His first career start was against Northwestern, which saw him lead the Boilermakers to a 20–17 win on the road led by his career high, 132 yards rushing.
 Henry went on to start 5 games for the season, with a 3-game set back, which he injured a finger on his throwing hand.
 Against Minnesota he had a career-high running for 3 touchdowns.
 In the final game of the season against Indiana he had a career-high 252 yard passing and 3 touchdown passes.
 He became the first Purdue quarterback to lead the Boilermakers in both passing and rushing yardage in the same season, with 996 passing yards and 547 yards rushing.

 After a starting quarterback battle in the off season, Henry was named the Boilermakers' starting quarterback for the 2011 season and was voted co-captain, but he tore the ACL in his right knee.
-With backup Marve still recovering from his owen ACL injury, Caleb TerBush took over as the starting quarterback in their place.
+With backup Marve still recovering from his own ACL injury, Caleb TerBush took over as the starting quarterback in their place.

 Henry returned in 2012, and was named the third-string quarterback behind TerBush and Marve.
 To get on the field, the Boilermakers used Henry as both a running back and wide receiver, in addition to quarterbacking.

 Henry was named the starting quarterback for the Boilermakers during 2013 fall camp.
 Henry beat out true freshman, Danny Etling, and redshirt freshman, Austin Appleby.
 Henry started the first 5 games of the season for the Boilermakers, before being replaced just before halftime during their 5 game of the season by Etling.
 The week following Henry's removal from quarterback, he was moved to safety.